 Julia Rose, MSW, LISW, serves as the president of the NASW Iowa Chapter.
 She is an Intimate Partner Violence Program Coordinator for the Veterans Health Administration.
-She answers questions about her role with NASW.

 What inspired you to serve as president of NASW’s Iowa Chapter?

 I was interested in uplifting the social work profession when I was approached by the current Iowa Chapter president about opportunities on the board.
 This profession has taught me so much and helped me grow as a human.
 I felt this was an area I felt I could give back.
 NASW has always provided relevant training, advocated for the profession, and ensures the voice of social workers is at the table in law and policy discussions.

 Do you have or have you had any other roles with the chapter?

 I did my foundation practicum with NASW-Iowa, so this feels exciting to be active again later in my career.

 What led to you becoming a social worker?